Energy-Data-Science-Collaboration-Forum/ps-demand-forecasting/data/README.md

 The electricity market operates at a half-hourly granularity.
 The gas market however does not so we aggregate the half-hourly values to a day value.

+**Note**: We're using the API from Elexon's Insights Solution where the TSDF dataset starts from February 2022.
+The API from Elexon's BM Reports has more historical data.
+BM Reports will be replaced by Insights Solution in the near future (if you are from the near future, let us know what's going on).

 ## Elexon Wind Forecast

 ESO also provide Elexon with forecasts for the wind-powered electricity generation which is also updated multiple times in a day.
 The forecast is at the hourly level (for reasons unknown to us) and we aggregate it to a day value.